 You can learn more about this workshop here.

 Several members of the van der Schaar Lab, including Mihaela, will give a presentation on the lab’s recent Hide-and-Seek Privacy Challenge, a novel two-tracked competition to explore the meaning and limitations of data privacy through the use of synthetic data.

 The goal of the competition, which ran as part of the NeurIPS 2020 competition track, was to identify methods capable of generating private synthetic data.
 The challenge was administered by the van der Schaar Lab with support from the University of Cambridge, Microsoft Research, and Amsterdam UMC

 This will take place on December 11; details can be found here.

-The lab has set a new group record for representation at NeurIPS 2020, with a total of 9 papers accepted for presentation.
+The lab has set a new group record for representation at NeurIPS 2020, with a total of 9 papers accepted for publication.

 This is an unprecedented achievement for the lab, and demonstrates the diverse strengths of its small research team.
 The papers cover diverse topics, such as interpretability, uncertainty quantification, causal inference, and imitation learning.
 Applications in healthcare are similarly broad, ranging from treatment effect estimation to predicting the impact of COVID-19 spread prevention policies.

 Titles, authors and abstracts for all 9 selected papers are given below.